x702-obfuscated/Python-Notes/6-Objects-and-Classes/4-Inheritance.md

+*WORK IN PROGRESS, CHECK BACK LATER FOR UPDATES*
 # `Python Inheritence`
 *Use CTRL + F to search for keywords in this file*
 *You are encouraged to copy and alter the code in this file to understand how it works*